SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 ## Limits to testing

 Like any other piece of experimental apparatus, a complex program requires a much higher investment in testing than a simple one.
-Putting it another way, a small script that is only going to be used once, to produce one figure, probably doesn’t need separate testing: its output is either correct or not.
+Putting it another way, a small script that is only going to be used once, to produce one figure, probably doesn't need separate testing: its output is either correct or not.
 A linear algebra library that will be used by thousands of people in twice that number of applications over the course of a decade, on the other hand, definitely does.
 The key is identify and prioritise against what will most affect the code's ability to generate accurate results.

 It's also important to remember that unit testing cannot catch every bug in an application, no matter how many tests you write.
 To mitigate this manual testing is also important.
 Also remember to test using as much input data as you can, since very often code is developed and tested against the same small sets of data.
 Increasing the amount of data you test against - from numerous sources - gives you greater confidence that the results are correct.